emaginest/agents-hub/agents_hub/tools/README.md

 - **ScraperTool**: Scrape and extract content from websites
 - **PGVectorTool**: Store and retrieve vector embeddings in PostgreSQL
-- **TavilyTool**: Search the web and extract content using Tavily API
-- **MCPTool**: Connect to Model Context Protocol servers for filesystem, GitHub, etc.
 - **CalculatorTool**: Perform mathematical calculations
 - **WebSearchTool**: Search the web for information
 - **WebFetchTool**: Fetch and parse web content